kstenschke/doShell/README.md

-The idea behing autolang is to ease the process of scripting cross-platform automation via a comparatively simple high-level language, that transpiles to executable bash scripts which than evoke existing (third party) automation tools.
+The idea behing autolang is to ease the process of scripting cross-platform automation via a comparatively simple high-level language, that transpiles to executable bash scripts which than evoke existing (third party and built-in) automation tools.
 The autolang executable is 1. a compiler and 2. provides a list of commands executable from bash.